brpandey/leetcode-notes/sys-design/hacking/30_rideshare.md

 * For example, the bounding rectangle R1 contains the bounding rectangles R4, R5, and R6.
 * Each of the nested MBRs has roughly 7 points.

-Though the diagram only shows two layers of nest MBRs, the number of layers can be arbitrarily high such that any number of points can be divided to a granular scale.
+Though the diagram only shows two layers of nested MBRs, the number of layers can be arbitrarily high such that any number of points can be divided to a granular scale.

 ![](imgs/0077.jpg)